 Residents Maintain Autonomy

-This is a measure of the percent of long-term stay patients that needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and continence.
+This metric is a measure of the percent of long-term stay residents who needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and bathing.
+Many in the industry argue this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile